-After all, one of the most common nuggets of advice to boost productivity while working remotely is to shower, run a comb through your hair, and physically prepare for the day ahead.
+After all, one of the most common nuggets of advice to boost productivity while working from home (WFH) is to shower, run a comb through your hair, and physically prepare for the day ahead.

 Those who groom now as they did pre-pandemic will rave about how good it makes them feel and how much more focused they are on their meetings and deliverables, by merely wearing a clean shirt.
 Or, ahem, sporting anything other than leggings.

 Here, experts shed insight on the psychological impact of getting dressed when working from home:

 1. It gets us into a routine